 Many studies show that PhD candidates are at increased risk of developing high levels of stress, as well as various disorders.
-These major health issues significant have consequences on the work of doctoral candidates and their professional trajectories.
+These significant maior health issues have consequences on the work of doctoral candidates and their professional trajectories.
 Their well-being during the PhD journey has become a central concern for universities.